 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ideal has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ideal a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Ideal is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Ideal doesn't have a public transportation system that people use for their commute.

 Ideal is a somewhat ethnically-diverse city.
 The people who call Ideal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ideal residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Ideal include German, French, Yugoslavian, Other West Indian, and West Indian.